DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Business goals

-The discovery process began with interviews and workshops with venue staff and stakeholders to clarify the business's long-term goals.
+My discovery process began with interviews and workshops with venue staff and stakeholders to elicit the business's long-term goals.
 Two goals, in particular, were emphasized:

 1. Reach capacity of 100 weddings per season
 2. Grow the number of corporate retreats and other business events